Richie Guerin: New York Knicks (1956–1963)

-St. Louis/Atlanta Hawks
+St. Louis / Atlanta Hawks (1963–1967, 1968–1970)

+On October 18, 1963, two games into the 1963–64 season, the Knicks traded Guerin to the St. Louis Hawks for cash and a second-round draft pick (Howard Komives was later selected).
+In his first appearance at the Garden in a Hawks uniform, Knicks fans showed their gratitude by giving Guerin a five-minute standing ovation.

 Guerin joined a Hawks team loaded with offensive weapons, and his production dropped accordingly to 13.1 points per game in 1963–64.
 He became the Hawks' player-coach on December 28, 1964, replacing Harry Gallatin who was fired despite the Hawks being in second place in the NBA Western Division.
 At the time, he was one of two player-coaches in the NBA, with the Detroit Pistons' Dave DeBusschere being the other.
 St. Louis had gone 17–16 under Gallatin, and the team went 28–19 under Guerin.
 The Hawks earned a playoff spot but lost to the Baltimore Bullets in a division semifinal series.
 Under Guerin's direction, the Hawks reached the playoffs in each of the next seven seasons.

 Guerin played two more full seasons, averaging 14.9 points in 1965–66 and 13.8 in 1966–67.
 After the Seattle expansion team drafted him in 1967, he announced his retirement as a player.
 As a coach, he guided the Hawks to a 56–26 record and the Western Division championship and being named NBA Coach of the Year for 1967–1968.

+On May 1, 1967, Guerin was drafted by the Seattle SuperSonics from the St. Louis Hawks in the NBA expansion draft.

+On November 15, 1968, Guerin was traded by the Seattle SuperSonics to the Atlanta Hawks for Dick Smith.

-The Hawks moved to Atlanta prior to the 1968–69 season, and Seattle traded him back, allowing him to return to playing as a reserve player, guiding the Hawks to a 48–34 record while appearing as a player in 27 games.
-In the 1969–70 season he guided them to another 48–34 record while appearing as a player in 8 games.
+The Hawks moved to Atlanta prior to the 1968–69 season, and Seattle traded Guerin back, allowing him to return to playing as a reserve player, guiding the Hawks to a 48–34 record while appearing as a player in 27 games.
+In the 1969–70 season, he guided them to another 48–34 record while appearing as a player in 8 games.

-The fourth game of the 1970 Western Division Finals against the Los Angeles Lakers on April 19, 1970 was Guerin's last game as a player.
+The fourth game of the 1970 Western Division Finals against the Los Angeles Lakers on April 19, 1970, was Guerin's last game as a player.
 He contributed 31 points, 5 rebounds, and 3 assists, but his team failed to avoid a four-game sweep.

+Legacy and honors

+In 2013, Guerin was inducted into the Naismith Hall of Fame.
+Guerin was inducted into the New York City Basketball Hall of Fame in 1992.
+In 2022, he was a member of the inaugural class of the Bronx Basketball Hall of Fame.

+Guerin is considered the last NBA player to use a two-handed set shot.